viamrobotics/docs/docs/manage/data/view.md

 To export your captured data from the cloud, see [Export Data](../export/).

+If you have synced tabular data, such as [sensor](/components/sensor/) readings, you can [query that data with SQL or MQL](../query/) from the Viam app or a MQL-compatible client.
-You can [query](../query/) tabular data that you have synced to the cloud, and can use images you have synced to [train machine learning models](../../ml/train-model/) within the Viam app.
+If you have synced images, you can use those images to [train machine learning models](../../ml/train-model/) within the Viam app.

 For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see [Capture Data and Train a Model](/tutorials/services/data-mlmodel-tutorial/).